-I have audited the accompanying financial report, being a special purpose financial report, of Occupational Therapy Council of Australia Limited (the Company), which comprises the statement of financial position as at 30 June 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the directors' declaration.
+We have audited the accompanying financial report, being a special purpose financial report of Occupational Therapy Council of Australia Limited (the Company), which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.

-In my opinion the financial report of Occupational Therapy Council of Australia Limited is in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012 (the ACNC Act) and Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:

-- a. giving a true and fair view of the Company's financial position as at 30 June 2021 and of its performance for the year ended; and - b. complying with Australian Accounting Standards to the extent described in Note 1, Division 60 of the Australian Charities and Not-for-Profits Commission Regulation 2013 and Corporations Regulations 2001.
+- (i) giving a true and fair view of the Company's financial position as at 30 June 2022 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards to the extent described in Note 1 and the Corporations Regulations 2001.